malares/STeM-Scientifc-Paper-Mining-Tool/README.md

 This do not require admin rights:

-I.	unpack the STeM-x.x.zip into a folder of your choice
+I.	unpack the STeM-x.x_standalone_Windows.zip into a folder of your choice

 II.	run the stem.exe file